What You Need to Know About Hearing Aid Specialist

 Related Job Titles for this Occupation:

 There were about 6,800 jobs for Hearing Aid Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 20.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Hearing Aid Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.
+The BLS estimates 600 yearly job openings in this field.

 The states with the most job growth for Hearing Aid Specialist are Montana, Nevada, and Arizona.
 Watch out if you plan on working in North Dakota, Nebraska, or Maryland.
 These states have the worst job growth for this type of profession.